koenighotze/koenighotze.github.io/_posts/2017-04-24-getting-started.markdown

 $ rm _layouts/default.html
 {% endhighlight %}

-We basically copy the `_includes` and `_layouts` to our local, new site.
+We copy the `_includes` and `_layouts` to our local, new site.
 But, as we do not want to mess with the default `jekyll-theme-architect` theme layout, we remove the `default.html`.

 ## Render locally